tari-labs/tari-university/src/preface/style-guide.md

 ### Bulleted List of Contents

-Every chapter in a TLU report starts with a bulleted list of all the headings in that chapter (with embedded links), for quick reference and consistency.
+Every chapter in a TLU report should start with a bulleted list of all the headings in that chapter (with embedded links), for quick reference and consistency.
+This is optional for chapters with 5 or less lower level headings.

 *Example*